trainhack/trainspot/readme.md

 Think of the possibilities!

-A hack, hurriedly thrown together at offtherails
+A hack, hurriedly thrown together at offtherails, in London.

+What next

+- mebbe link it to foursquare
+- add in geolocation
+- think about how to avoid filling up mongodb too quickly